LeBron James NBA Playoffs Player Props: Lakers vs. Warriors

 - James' opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- The Warriors are the 21st-best defensive team in the league, giving up 117.1 points per contest.
+- The Warriors are the 21st-best defensive squad in the NBA, allowing 117.1 points per contest.

-- The Warriors are the 15th-ranked squad in the league, conceding 43.3 rebounds per game.
+- The Warriors are the 15th-ranked squad in the league, giving up 43.3 rebounds per game.

-- Looking at assists, the Warriors have given up 25.7 per game, 15th in the league.
+- Conceding 25.7 assists per game, the Warriors are the 15th-ranked squad in the league.

-- Looking at 3-pointers, the Warriors have allowed 12.9 makes per contest, 23rd in the NBA.
+- Looking at 3-pointers, the Warriors are 23rd in the league, allowing 12.9 makes per game.

 LeBron James vs. the Warriors